encanderson/encanderson/README.md

 ## Olá 👋!!
 I'm Anderson Oliveira

 🔭 I'm currently working as a civil engineer, but I love learn about tech.
-In my master-degree I developed a software to simulate photovoltaic energy, since then I did not stop learning.
+In my master-degree I developed a software to simulate photovoltaic energy production, since then I did not stop learning.

 I stared with ...